cloudnative-pg/cloudnative-pg/docs/src/expose_pg_services.md

 ## Testing on Minikube

-On Minikube you can setup the ingress controller running
+On Minikube you can setup the ingress controller running:

 ```sh
 minikube addons enable ingress